dima-iholkin/RespectMyEyes-VSCode/README.md

-## Customize
+## VS Code's UI customization

 <details>
-  If you've found something interesting in the screenshots above, something that's not a part of the theme, these are the important settings from my <code>settings.json</code>.
+  If you've found something different from your setup in my screenshots above, here are some important settings from my <code>settings.json</code> file.

   ```jsonc
   // settings.json